rezarajan/sdc-behavioral-cloning/report.md

 ---
 #### 2. Final Model Architecture

-The final model architecture is the same as the inital model seen [previously](#model-architecture-and-training-strategy).
-At the end of training the most notable difference that resulted in success is the dataset used, which goes to show how robust convolutional neural nets can be.
+The final model architecture is the same as the inital model described [previously](#model-architecture-and-training-strategy).
+At the end of training the most notable difference that resulted in success is the dataset used, which goes to show how robust convolutional neural nets can be, and how important it is to collect quality data.

 ---
 #### 3. Creation of the Training Set & Training Process